aldendirks/bioinformatics-tools/README.md

 ## Scripts

 * `fetch_inat_seqs.py` - fetch ITS sequences from iNaturalist for a user-provided taxon ID.
+* `fetch_gb_seqs.py` - fetch ITS sequences from GenBank for a user-provided taxon name.
 * `get_current_name.py` - with a user-provided list of species names, queries MycoBank for the current name.
 * `print_seqs.py` - print one or more sequences from a multifasta file based on sequence position.
 * `remove_seqs.py` - remove sequences from a multifasta file that are shorter than a specified length.